MattWeinstein/suds2buds/README.md

 # Suds2Buds
 Suds2Buds is being developed for a client looking to provide users the ability to calculate the number of standard beers they have consumed.
+Many breweries serve beer in larger quantities and ABV values than people are used to.
+As a result, it is easy to lose track of how many "beers" you have actually had.
+As one of the most popular beers in America, we chose a Bud Light to be the standard unit of measurement.
+Calculating the number of Bud Lights consumed will not only be useful to curious beer drinkers, but could be used as a safety protocol to those looking to operate a motor vehicle.

-Users can enter the kind of beer consumed, as well as the quantity, alcohol percentage and size.
-The application will convert this to Bud Lights, and succesfully return the number of standard drinks consumed in that session.
+Users of this application can enter the kind of beer consumed, the quantity, the alcohol percentage, and the size.
+Suds2Buds will return the number of Bud Lights this is equivalent to.

 **Link to project:** https://suds2buds.herokuapp.com/